Garmisch Partenkirchen Bavarian Alps, Germany Travel Guide

 Most accommodations offer a complimentary Guest Card.
 This card grants free use of local RVO buses within the Garmisch-Partenkirchen area (Zone 1) and discounts on many attractions.

-Purchase groceries from local supermarkets (Edeka, Rewe, Aldi, Lidl) for meals and snacks.
+Purchase food from local supermarkets (Edeka, Rewe, Aldi, Lidl) for meals and snacks.
 Significant savings come from here versus dining out for every meal.

-Focus on free activities like hiking numerous trails, exploring Garmisch and Partenkirchen pedestrian zones, or visiting churches.
+Focus on free activities like hiking numerous trails, exploring Garmisch and Partenkirchen areas for walkers only, or visiting churches.

 Look for "Mittagsmenü" (lunch menus) in restaurants.
-These often present better value than dinner prices.
+These often present a better deal than dinner prices.

 Customary but not obligatory.
 Round up your bill to The next euro or add 5-10% for good service in restaurants/cafes.
 Do not leave cash on the table.